SWalkerTTU/pytivo/README.md

 ## Editing pytivo.conf

-You need a valid `pyTivo.conf` file in either the directory where you execute `pytivo` (i.e. your current working directory), or in `/etc/pyTivo.conf`, or in a path specified with the `-c` option to pytivo.
+You need a valid `pyTivo.conf` file in either `/etc/pyTivo.conf`, in your home directory in `.config/pytivo/pyTivo.conf`, in the directory where you execute `pytivo` (i.e. your current working directory), or in a path specified with the `-c` option to pytivo.

 You need to edit pyTivo.conf in at least 2 sections.